-Punjab CM Amarinder Singh accepts Navjot Singh Sidhu’s resignation from the Cabinet: Report
+Punjab CM Amarinder Singh accepts Navjot Singh Sidhu’s resignation from the Cabinet

 The Congress leader was stripped of key portfolios in a Cabinet shuffle on June 6.
 He handed over his resignation letter to Congress’ Rahul Gandhi on June 10.

 Punjab Chief Minister Amarinder Singh accepted Cabinet minister Navjot Singh Sidhu’s resignation on Saturday, PTI reported.
+The chief minister forwarded the resignation to Punjab Governor Vijayender Pal Singh Badnore, who accepted it.

 Sidhu had sent his resignation as Punjab Cabinet minister to the chief minister’s residence on Monday.
+Singh will take over Sidhu’s portfolios for the time being.

 Sidhu was on June 6 stripped of the local bodies and tourism portfolios following a Cabinet meeting he skipped amid a tussle with the chief minister.
 He was given charge of the department of power and energy sources in the shuffle, but he did not take charge of it and Singh chaired meetings instead.